 Facilities: Meets will be held at either Hickory Hill Aquatic Center [3910 Ridgeway Rd.
 (901-578-3732)] or Bickford Aquatic Center [235 Henry Ave.
 (901-566-9685)].
 Hickory Hill is a 4-lane, 25-yard pool and Bickford is a 6-lane, 25-yard pool.

 Dual Meets & SCIAA Championship Formats: Order of Events

 Format “A” will be one half of the full slate of events and format “B” the other half.

 Event Limit: Swimmers may compete in 2 individual events and 2 relays.
 Swimmers may not swim 3 individual events and 1 relay.
 Regular meets will limit each school to 4 swimmers per individual event.

-Entries: Entries must be emailed no later than the Friday before the meet to the Meet Director.
-Entries can also be submitted by emailing the athlete’s name, indicate their gender and list all of the events they are swimming with their times (if known).
+Entries: Entries must be submitted no later than the Friday before the meet to the Meet Director.

 Completed heat sheets will be emailed to coaches for corrections the day before the meet.
 Please check your email and report any errors.
 No changes will be made the day of the meet.